Rudi Gutendorf

 Rudolf Gutendorf (30 August 1926 – 13 September 2019) was a German football manager, renowned for managing the highest number of national teams – a total of 18 teams plus Iran's Olympic team in 1988 and the China Olympic team in 1992.

-Gutendorf holds a Guinness World Record for coaching 55 teams in 32 countries, across five continents.
+Gutendorf holds a Guinness World Record for coaching 55 teams in 32 countries, across six continents.

 Playing career

-He played for TuS Neuendorf, Blue Stars Zürich and Luzern.
+Gutendorf played for TuS Neuendorf, Blue Stars Zürich and Luzern.